What is a construction site diary?

 Your site diary: evidence for your work activities

 Your daily construction site records provide important evidence of what happened on a specific day.
 Not necessarily for use in court but for exhibit in internal information and construction documentation.
-It is impossible for you or anyone on the construction site to remember every event, every discussion or occurrence in the entirety of a project’s construction lifetime.
+It is impossible for you or anyone on the construction site to remember every event, discussion or occurrence in the entirety of a project’s construction lifetime.

 Remember to use daily site records, not against someone else, but to remind our memories and present important details from specific construction areas, tasks or dates.
-By logging daily activities and events including weather conditions, number of workers and their hours, progress of various particular tasks, safety incidents, quality issues, and other observations, you build your construction project’s very own story.
+By logging daily activities and events including weather conditions, the number of workers and their hours, the progress of various particular tasks, safety incidents, quality issues, and other observations, you build your construction project’s very own story.